Hardened Arteries: 7 Ways To Reverse It

 – High blood pressure

-Having more than one risk factor can increase your risk even more.
-You can control most of the above risk factors.
+Inflammation is the underlying cause of atherosclerosis and many other serious diseases.
 The following tips can help prevent atherosclerosis and improve your general health.
 If you have atherosclerosis, you may be able to stop it from getting worse.